 Exempt building work

-Building work that doesn't need a building consent.
+Government guidance: Building work that doesn't need a building consent

-We also recommend that you come into Council or contact a Building Officer to confirm your proposed work will be exempt.
-There are a number of checks that should be carried out before commencing any exempt work including locating existing services, easements, power and gas lines etc.
+Checks should be carried out before starting any exempt work, including locating existing services, easements, power and gas lines etc.

-Please be aware that the Planning rules of the District Plan still apply such as separation distance from boundaries, height, site coverage and onsite amenity.
-We strongly advise that a site plan and elevations are submitted to us, so we can confirm compliance with planning rules and keep a record of any exempt work that is undertaken on your property.
+Please note: District planning rules still apply, such as separation distance from boundaries, height, site coverage and onsite amenity.
+We strongly advise you submit a site plan and elevations to the Council, so we can confirm your project complies with planning rules.

 Record of exempt building work form(PDF, 188KB)